systematic-magic/vendors/text.rst

 +---------------------------+-------------------------------------+

 .. _table_title_check:

+12.1.
+Each table must have a title.
+Title must be positioned above the table.

 12.2.
-Check table title:

-	- Check that there is a title above the table.

-	- Check that title has table number:
+Title must have table number and title text.

+12.3.
+Table number must contain word "Table", number and colon (:):

 	| :sampleb:`Table N:` (where N is a number of the table)